ibnuda/fpmortals/manuscript/complete.md

 hal tersebut bisa saja dilakukan dan praktik di lapangan memang demikian adanya: pemindahan beban kerja dari waktu-jalan ke waktu-kompilasi merupakan hal yang paling menarik dari pemrograman generik.

-One more caveat that we need to be aware of: [`LabelledGeneric` is not compatible with `scalaz.@@`](https://github.com/milessabin/shapeless/issues/309), but there is a workaround.
-Say we want to effectively ignore tags so we add the following derivation rules to the companions of our encoder and decoder

 Satu lagi kekurangan yang harus kita sadari: [`LabelledGeneric` tidak kompatibel dengan `scalaz.@@`](https://github.com/milessabin/shapeless/issue/309), namun, tentu saja ada penyiasatannya.
 Misalkan kita ingin mengabaikan label, kita